StochSS/stochss/README.md

 ### Terminating the App

 Closing the browser does not terminate the App.
-To shut it down properly, in the same terminal where you lunched the app, press "Ctrl-C" on your keyboard, after which you can close the terminal.
+To shut it down properly press Ctrl-C in the same terminal where you lunched the app.
 Please wait for jobs to finish or stop them before shutting the application down to avoid runaway background processes.